 Did I mention the butter?

-We hope you enjoy this recipe as much as we loved getting to create it.
+I hope you enjoy this recipe as much as I loved getting to create it.
 Enjoy!